-The mathematics learning software Calcularis was developed in collaboration with neuroscientists and computer scientists at the Swiss Federal Institute of Technology in Zurich and promotes the development and coordination of areas of the brain responsible for processing numbers, amounts and mathematical tasks.
+Calcularis, Dybuster’s mathematics learning software, was developed in collaboration with neuroscientists and computer scientists at the Swiss Federal Institute of Technology in Zurich.
+It promotes the development and coordination of areas of the brain responsible for processing numbers, quantities, and mathematical calculations.
 Calcularis can be used from the first year of school up to adulthood.

-Specially designed for children with dyscalculia (weakness in numeracy).
+Specially designed for children with dyscalculia (learning difficulty involving numbers).

 Developed by scientists and education professionals using the latest findings from scientific research and everyday school life.

-Success rate for solving problems is increased by up to 45% after 3 months of training.
+Up to 45% more correct answers after 3 months of training.

-User studies demonstrate considerable learning progress and the reduction of maths anxiety after just six weeks of training.
+User studies demonstrate considerable progress and the reduction of math anxiety after just six weeks of training.

-Absolutely flexibility.
+Total flexibility.
 Short, game-based training sessions.
-3 x 20 minutes per week over 4 months as the key to progress.
+3 x 20 minute per week sessions over 4 months.

-Transparent analysis of current skill level for the benefit of parents and educational staff.
+Transparent analysis of current skill level for parents and educational staff.

-The learning analysis tool Coach provides learning reports, error analyses and user-specific adaptations.
+The learning analysis tool, "Coach", provides learning reports, error analyses, and user-specific adjustments.

 Professional advice and guidance from our team of education professionals and computer scientists.

-The availability of training, teaching aids and technical support ensures quality across the board - also available for download.
+Training, teaching aids, and technical support ensure success - also available as download.

 after just 12 weeks